 The reason that Community Building is difficult to explain is that many practitioners try to explain their private experience of Community and not the method to achieve it.
 That is perfectly understandable — as these experiences are often rich and rousing.
 However, private experiences don’t generalize well — especially intense ones.
 They tend to make little sense outside their context and usually create more confusion than understanding.
-With Community Building in particular, the private experiences of practitioners in the circle often mislead people to think of it as group therapy — which it is not.
-Community Building a thoroughgoing group intervention with a collective rather than individual goal.
-It is certainly true that many individual are profoundly affected by their Community Building experience — in a way that feels deeply therapeutic.
-However, this is not true of everyone.
-Nor does it need to be.
-The first goal of Community Building is to build a Community.
-And this can only be done together.
+With Community Building in particular, the private experience of practitioners often mislead people to think it is group therapy — which it is not.

 Community Building Stages

 The developmental stages of Community Building are similar to those of other group dynamic theories — such as Tuckman’s ubiquitous forming, storming, norming, performing.
 What makes Community Building helpful to healthy group behavior is its emphasis on process (i.e., interaction) over task (i.e., transaction).
 But what makes it unique among similar methods is its stage of Emptiness — where participant learn to let go of the barriers to authentic communication.